deanturpin/thelaststraw/_1_supermarkets.md

 Long-established vegetarian supermarket.

 ## Taj
-All major supermarkets pack their greens in plastic so they're out.
-However, Taj offer bundles of spinach with no packaging.
+All major supermarkets pack their greens in plastic but Taj offer bundles of spinach with no packaging.
 They also sell lots of herbs and spices that you often don't see loose.

 ![](images/spinach_taj.jpg)
 ![](images/spring_onions.jpg)